droidjamindia/droidjam/content/schedule.md

 draft: false
 ---

-Schedule will be announced when call for papers is closed and speakers are selected. <a href="https://www.papercall.io/droidjam">Submit your talk!</a>
+Schedule will be announced when call for papers is closed and speakers are selected.